The Unbelievable Pink Salt Recipe for Weight Loss (with Apple Cider Vinegar & Baking Soda)

 💡 Oh — and if you enjoy visual inspiration, I share my latest creations on my Pinterest board.
 It’s full of real, simple ideas made with love (and occasionally chocolate chips).

-n curious about baking soda, pink salt, apple cider vinegar blends, consider trying it on a Sunday morning — when your body craves clarity.
+If you’ve been curious about baking soda, pink salt, apple cider vinegar blends, consider trying it on a Sunday morning — when your body craves clarity.

 Have you ever tried your own version of the Pink Salt Recipe for Weight Loss?